MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-spinlock-contention.md

    > [!IMPORTANT]
    > Even if each of the preceding conditions is true it is still possible that the root cause of high CPU consumption lies elsewhere.
 In fact, in the vast majority of the cases increased CPU will be due to reasons other than spinlock contention.
 Some of the more common causes for increased CPU consumption include:

-* Queries which become more expensive over time due to growth of the underlying data resulting in the need to perform additional logical reads of memory resident data.
+* Queries which become more expensive over time due to growth of the underlying data resulting in the need to perform additional logical reads of memory-resident data.

 * Changes in query plans resulting in suboptimal execution.